 Let's get to know each other

-I am a psychotherapist in private practice based in the District of Columbia.
+I am a psychotherapist in private practice licensed in Washington, DC, Maryland, Virginia and Florida.

 I specialize in grief and loss, as well as couples and family therapy.
 My personal experiences of grief opened my eyes to grief’s pain and complexity, but also allowed me to see that it could be navigated.
 What I learned made me want to help others.
 My education, training, and experience have provided me with the necessary tools to help guide individuals and couples through the grieving process.

 While employed at a local hospice as the grief counselor for the inpatient unit, I pursued my certification in Thanatology through The Association for Death Education and Counseling.
-In addition, I have completed both Level I and Level II of Complicated Grief Therapy training through the Columbia School of Social Work in NYC, and I am a certified Compassionate Bereavement Care provider through the MISS Foundation (MISSing your child).
+In addition, I have completed both Level I and Level II of Complicated Grief Therapy training through the Columbia School of Social Work in NYC, and I am a certified Compassionate Bereavement Care provider through the MISS Foundation (Mothers in Sympathy and Support).
+I also have my Grief Educator Certification, a comprehensive grief training program led by renowned grief expert, David Kessler.

 After completing my Master of Arts in Counseling at The George Washington University, I completed a two-year advanced training program in couples and family therapy at The Washington Center for Psychoanalysis.